 Final Thoughts

-It’s no surprise that Copic’s markers have been deemed as the best in the market.
-The best thing I liked about the Copic ink is its gentle touch, even with light papers, which makes layering significantly more comfortable to do.
-I highly recommend this for everyone to at least experience.
+It’s no surprise that Copic’s markers have been deemed the best in the market.
+We highly recommend this for everyone to at least experience.
 If this is too expensive for you, you can get the six-piece kit, or perhaps the next marker on this list might be a better choice.

 2. Copic Ciao Basic Set – Best for Beginners